 Children with autism spectrum disorder (ASD) feel many of the same worries and fears as other children.

-But when children with ASD get worried or anxious, the way they show their anxiety can look a lot like common characteristics of ASD – stimming, obsessive and ritualistic behaviour and resistance to changes in routine.
+But when children and teenagers with ASD get worried or anxious, the way they show their anxiety can look a lot like common characteristics of ASD – stimming, obsessive and ritualistic behaviour and resistance to changes in routine.

 Reducing a child’s anxiety might reduce the behaviour associated with the core characteristics of ASD, but it won’t get rid of these characteristics or behaviour.